PyCQA/isort/README.md

 Meaning you place any standard isort configuration parameters within a .editorconfig file under the *.py section and they will be honored.

-For a full list of isort settings and their meanings (take a look at the isort wiki)[https://github.com/timothycrosley/isort/wiki/isort-Settings].
+For a full list of isort settings and their meanings [take a look at the isort wiki](https://github.com/timothycrosley/isort/wiki/isort-Settings).

 Multi line output modes
 ======================